telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/bind-chart-to-range.md

 ---
-title: Bind Chart to Sheet Data
+title: Bind Charts to Sheet Data
-page_title: Bind Chart to Sheet Data | Kendo UI Spreadsheet
+page_title: Bind Charts to Sheet Data | Kendo UI Spreadsheet
 description: "Learn how to bind a Kendo UI Chart to the data of a Kendo UI Spreadsheet widget."
 slug: howto_bindcharttosheet_spreadsheet_widget
 ---

-# Bind Chart to Sheet Data
+# Bind Charts to Sheet Data

 The example below demonstrates how to extract spreadsheet data and populate a chart.